WhitnyNicole/dessert/README.md

 # Nba

-This Ruby Gem provides a CLI to view the National Basketball Association's (NBA) current teams and each team's current players and associated schedule as per the NBA.com
+This Ruby Gem provides a CLI to view the National Basketball Association's (NBA) current teams and each team's current players and associated schedule as per the NBA Website http://www.nba.com/.

 ## Installation

 To clone down this repo, please visit https://github.com/WhitnyNicole/nba.
 Click the link along the right side that says clone or download.
 It will open up a small box that will display the link.
 You want to make sure you're copying the SSH link and not the HTTPS link.

 Once you have this link, you can use the clone command to copy it to your working environment.
 In your working environment, run git clone git@github.com:WhitnyNicole/nba.git.
 This will copy the lab to your working environment.
-Ensure you change directories into the lab with cd nba/ and then run the lab by entering ./bin/nba in your terminal.
+Ensure you change directories into the lab by entering cd nba/ into your terminal.

+## Usage

+Run by entering ./bin/nba in your terminal.

 ## Development